hershyz/oracle/README.md

 <ul>
   <li>1st Place in the Georgia Junior Science & Humanities Symposium</li>
   <li>1st Place in the GSMST Science & Engineering Fair</li>
+  <li>1st Place in the Gwinnett County Science and Engineering Fair</li>
 </ul>